speciationgenomics/speciationgenomics.github.io/_pages/fastsimcoal_tutorial.md

 We would now repeat this for different models: ongoing gene flow, a model without gene flow, a model of secondary contact (recent gene flow) and a model with different amounts of gene flow in the past and in recent times.

-Due to time constraints, I will now give you the results of these models.
+Due to time constraints, we will give you the results of these models.
 They are in the same format as the folder we generated for the model with early gene flow.
 Load them into your modeling folder.
-Note, the -r flag stands for "recursive" and allows to also copy directories and their contents.
+Note, the `-r` flag stands for "recursive" and allows to also copy directories and their contents.

 ```shell
 cp -r /home/fastsimcoal/extramodels/* ./